DestroyerV/DSA/Lecture 7 (BItwise)/Bit Manuplation.md

         1 ^ 1 = 0

     **eg:** 4 = 100, 8 = 1000 then 4 ^ 8 = 1100 = 12
+  - It can also be used to add two numbers.

 - ### Bitwise `<<`